-The executive vice president and provost appoints the dean of University Libraries, who may be reappointed indefinitely.
-A periodic evaluation of the dean's effectiveness in this capacity occurs every five years.
+The provost appoints the dean of University Libraries who may be reappointed indefinitely.
+An evaluation of the dean's effectiveness in this capacity occurs every five years.

-1.5.4 Dean of Honors College
+1.4.4 Dean of Honors College

 The dean of the Honors College directs the college in its mission to provide extraordinary educational opportunities for students of exceptional motivation and ability.
 The dean allocates and administers resources in support of the goals of the Honors College.
-The dean reports jointly to the provost and the vice provost for undergraduate academic affairs.
 The provost appoints the dean of the Honors College, who may be reappointed indefinitely.
 A periodic evaluation of the dean's effectiveness in this capacity occurs every five years.

-1.5.5 Director of Virginia Cooperative Extension
+1.4.5 Director of Virginia Cooperative Extension

 The director of Virginia Cooperative Extension (VCE) reports to the dean of the College of Agriculture and Life Sciences and is responsible for the administration of VCE programs in cooperation with the U.S. Department of Agriculture and state and local governments, as well as the Cooperative Extension Service Program at Virginia State University.
-The director is responsible for the VCE programs in agriculture, community and leadership, family, food and health, lawn and garden, natural resources, and 4-H/youth.
-Since three colleges provide these services, the director administers these programs under the guidance of a committee chaired by the provost.
-Committee members include the vice president for finance and chief financial officer, vice president for outreach and international affairs, vice president for research and innovation, director of VCE, director of the Agricultural Experiment Station, and deans of the colleges of agriculture and life sciences, natural resources and environment, and veterinary medicine.
+The director is responsible for VCE programs in agriculture, community and leadership, family, food and health, lawn and garden, natural resources, and 4-H/youth.
+VCE programs are offered in three of the university colleges and the director administers these programs under the guidance of a committee chaired by the provost.
+The committee includes the vice president for finance and chief financial officer, vice president for outreach and international affairs, vice president for research and innovation, director of VCE, director of the Agricultural Experiment Station, and deans of the colleges of agriculture and life sciences, natural resources and environment, and veterinary medicine.